-So you finally decided to get yourself some new fancy hair, but you’re wondering how do you actually sleep with extensions?
+You have finally decided to get yourself some new fancy hair, but wondering how do you actually sleep with extensions?
+What about hair wigs?
 There are some do’s and don’ts when it comes to sleeping with your newly acquired hair, and it all depends on the type of extensions you have.

 Knowing can you sleep with hair extensions and how is crucial for keeping your new hair beautiful and damage free.
 It will also provide you with important insight about how each type works.
 For more details, check our article on sleeping tips.

-Can You Sleep with Hair Extensions?
+1 Can You Sleep with Hair Extensions?

 To find out whether you can sleep with hair extensions, please take a look at our list below where we cover pretty much all existing types.